 If you feel that you don’t want social services involvement or if your financial situation means that you will have to pay for care you may want to choose to organise a package of care yourself.

-Bucks County Council has a service for people who are not eligible for financial support from them which can advise on how to fund their care.
+Buckinghamshire County Council has a service for people who are not eligible for financial support which can advise on how to fund their care.

 Care Agencies – there are many care agencies throughout Buckinghamshire offering care in the home.
 Care workers will help people with personal care (washing, dressing, toileting) at various times of the day.
-Some offer help with shopping, light housework and sitting service (ie to sit with the person so that you can get out for a short period).
+Some offer help with shopping, light housework and a sitting service (i.e. to sit with the person your care for so that you can get out for a short period).
 Charges vary but are approximately £17 per hour.

-All care agencies should be registered with the Care Quality Commission and are inspected on a regular basis.
+All care agencies should be registered with the Care Quality Commission (CQC) and are inspected on a regular basis.
 When choosing a care agency it is advisable to check their inspection reports on the CQC website.
 Also, some care agencies only cover certain parts of the county.
-Carers Bucks has compiled a care agencies leaflet and the areas they cover – click here for a copy.
+Carers Bucks has compiled a care agencies leaflet and the areas they cover.

 Carers who are ‘providing or intending to provide a substantial amount of care on a regular basis’ for a relative or friend have a legal right to an assessment of their own needs.